aeon0/d4lf/README.md

 - Execute d4lf.exe.
 Diablo 4 must be running when starting to get the window resolution.
 - When ingame and you want to filter items in your inventory.
 Press F11 to start the filter process.
 To stop immediately, press F12.
 - All items that do not match any of your filter configs will be marked as junk

-- Note: If you get an error and it disappears very quickly, run the .exe in the command line.
+Note: If you get an error and it disappears very quickly, run the .exe in the command line.

-Note: If the item description doesnt show while hovering and is very laggy, try to move to another area without any events and less people around.
+Note2: If the item description doesnt show while hovering and is very laggy, try to move to another area without any events and less people around.

 ### Configs
 The config folder contains: